miguelzpresa/Dynamic_Systems_Fingerprint_Model/README.md

 The biggest inspiration for this proyect comes from the work of Patterns in Nature by Alan Turing.  stripes zebras,coats of cats ,leoards and cheetahs are surprisingly unique ,what makes stripes a tool for identify one animal from the rest ,Fingerprints are like our stripes , Turing’s theory was elegant and simple: any repeating natural pattern could be created by the interaction of two things — molecules, cells, whatever — with particular characteristics.
 Through a mathematical principle he called ‘reaction–diffusion’, these two components would spontaneously self-organise into spots, stripes, rings, swirls or dappled blobs.
 "https://ideas.ted.com/how-the-zebra-got-its-stripes-with-alan-turing/"

-###Limitations
+# Limitations
-physics and mathematical theory of embriology deals with higly complex dynamics systems ,some of them non-linear,its important to mention that we do not pretend to model the actual physical process of ridges formation(fingerprints),However ,the paper that we are analizing gives an alternative aproach,it takes the principal properties ,that we will list below ,to replicate the fingerprint formation during embiological process through ,multivariable calculus tools ,vectors spaces,and numerical methods .
+Physics and mathematical theory of embriology deals with higly complex dynamics systems ,some of them non-linear,its important to mention that we do not pretend to model the actual physical process of ridges formation(fingerprints),However ,the paper that we are analizing gives an alternative aproach,it takes the principal properties ,that we will list below ,to replicate the fingerprint formation during embiological process through ,multivariable calculus tools ,vectors spaces,and numerical methods .
-### Goals
+#  Goals
+* Get a better understanding of embriological process of epidermial ridge formation
 * Tweak the  initial conditions to find those who generate the 3 principal patterns inf fingerprints classification
 * Quantify those parameters and analize them
 * Like any other Dynamic System,main goal is to be able to predict fingerprint form at any given point of time in the formation
 * Find critical points,linear stability ,convergence points ,Limit cycles ,Local ,Global Bifurcation